“Why Did You Start Speak Up for Success?“

 - How to Raise $1 Million (or More!) in 10 Bite-Sized Steps: A Fail-Proof Guide for Board Members, Volunteers and Staff — ghost co-authored with Andrea Kihlstedt, this guide is for anyone who wants to raise money for a cause.

-Want to Book a Speaker Coaching Session or Customized Workshop?
+Want to Book a Speaker Coaching Session or Speak Up for Success Workshop?